open-telemetry/opentelemetry-specification/specification/logs/data-model.md

 - Named top-level fields of specific type and meaning.

-- Fields stored as `map<string, any>`, which can contain arbitrary values of different types.
+- Fields that can contain arbitrary values of different types.
 The keys and values for well-known fields follow semantic conventions for key names and possible values that allow all parties that work with the field to have the same interpretation of the data.
 See references to semantic conventions for `Resource` and `Attributes` fields and examples in [Appendix A](./data-model-appendix.md#appendix-a-example-mappings).

 The reasons for having these 2 kinds of fields are: